Test of streaming and triggered readout schemes for the TPEX Lead Tungstate Calorimeter: Introduction

-The excellent energy resolution is also the reason behind its selection as part of the back angle electromagnetic calorimeter (EMCal) for an EIC detector \cite{AbdulKhalek:2021gbh}.
+The excellent energy resolution of lead-tungstate crystals is also the reason behind their selection as part of the back angle electromagnetic calorimeter (EMCal) for an EIC detector~\cite{ABDULKHALEK2022122447}.
 Nearly all EIC physics processes require detecting the scattered electron.
 Measuring the energy of back-angle scattered electrons is crucial for determining the kinematics of inclusive and semi-inclusive deep inelastic scattering.
-It is likely that lead tunstate crystals will be used in the small angle region of the EMCal where the electron energies are small but the rates are high.
+It is likely that lead tungstate crystals will be used in the small angle region of the EMCal where the electron energies are small but the rates are high.

-In addition to studying the performance of the lead tungstate calorimeter two parallel readout schemes were used for data acquisition.
+In addition to studying the performance of the lead tungstate calorimeter two readout schemes were used in parallel for data acquisition.
 These were: a traditional triggered readout scheme and a streaming readout scheme.
+The term “streaming readout” refers to readout without a hardware-based trigger signal, where all detector information is recorded and the selection of events is performed at the software level, either in real-time or offline during data analysis.
 The aim for this was to directly compare the results from the two schemes to identify any issues that may need to be addressed in the future.
 Streaming readout is not required for the TPEX measurements as the time between bunches will be large ($\sim$80~ms) leaving sufficient time to readout the detectors using a simple trigger based on the beam bunch clock.
-However, at the EIC streaming readout is widely accepted as the preferred and necessary approach to readout the large number channels from various detectors and present the data in a coordinated fashion to the clusters of computers that will select valid events and perform event reconstruction.
+However, at the EIC streaming readout is widely accepted as the preferred and necessary approach to readout the large number channels from various detectors and present the data in a coordinated fashion to the clusters of computers that will select valid events and perform event reconstruction~\cite{ECCEDAQ}.

 The experimental setup and test procedures are briefly described below.
 This is followed by a description of the analysis including a comparison of the results from the two readout schemes.
-The calorimeter performance is also compared to Monte Carlo Geant4 \cite{GEANT4,Allison:2016lfl} simulations to verify our understanding of the lead tungstate calorimeters.
 Finally some conclusions are drawn and plans for future tests are presented.